rfnaufal/data-playground/GCP/guide/datastream-postgres-bigquery.md

 List the project ID : `gcloud config list project`

 <img src="ss/datastream/01.png" width=75%>

+in this steps we will enable two API:
+1. Cloud SQL API
+2. Datastream API

 ### Task 1.
 Create a database for replication